amabdulr/CNWG/8-General Writing Guidelines.md

    - Consider rephrasing to avoid possessives that might be ambiguous or hard to translate.

-   - **Example**: Preferred: "Connect the cable to the router port."
+   - **Example (Do not analyze.
+For clarification only)**: Preferred: "Connect the cable to the router port."
 Non-preferred: "Connect the cable to the router’s port."